You’ll love this Italian biscotti recipe because it’s easy to make, tasty, crunchy, and with a pleasant almond flavor.

 Tips

-Don’t add too many nuts: Avoid adding too many nuts because the dough cannot hold them in.
+Don’t add too many nuts: Do not add too many nuts, as the dough will not hold them in.
 It will be impossible to shape the biscotti.
 It’s best to stick to our measurements.

 Let them cool after the first bake: If you try to cut the biscotti while they are still hot, the dough will crumble, and you won’t get clear-cut biscotti.

-Don’t let them cool for more than 20-30 minutes, though, or it’ll be hard to cut them.
+Don’t let them cool for more than 20-30 minutes, though, or they’ll be difficult to cut.

 Storage